-The original text was copied from the TORAH APOLOGETICS websites, author J. A. Brown at https://torahapologetics.weebly.com/language–word-studies/concerning-the-lord-jesus.
+The original text was copied from the TORAH APOLOGETICS website, author J. A. Brown, at https://torahapologetics.weebly.com/language–word-studies/concerning-the-lord-jesus.

 CONCERNING ‘THE LORD JESUS’

 This writing will be brief (compared to some of my other writings).
 I simply want to use a few historical and Scriptural facts to make a few points, and primarily to address some false assumptions and false teachings that are going around.
 If you’ve been Torah Observant (and been on the Internet) for any length of time, you’ve no doubt encountered most if not all of these teachings.
 Sadly, many fall for them when they are new to this walk.
 The feeling that you’ve been lied to and betrayed by the Christian Church for so long has led many to reject any and all orthodoxy.
 I tend to say, “A little bit of orthodoxy can go a long way.”
 And yet, not everything the Church does is wrong.
 Not everything they believe is a lie.
 And many things are merely misconceptions.

 This article will not be a popular one, as those that need to read it the most will likely disagree wholeheartedly based on their current belief system, and I honestly believe few will change their stance, or even look it up for themselves.
 Nonetheless, I pray that you will search these things out for yourself, and test them against the Word.
 Further, I ask that if you still disagree with me, PLEASE don’t feel the need to bash me (or anyone else).
 However, please DO look things up for yourself.
 It is our responsibility as Believers to test what we’ve been told, and that goes for Christian teachers as well as Messianic teachers.